 - Use the layer book to show to a parent, sibling, friend, or relative.
 Be sure to encourage your child to tell that person what he or she learned!

-I hope you love the resources in this bundle!
+I hope you love the landforms interactive notebook bundle!
 Be sure to click the link below to go to the store to get yours!

 Can you think of more ways to use the resources in this Landforms Interactive Bundle?